 \section{Model Systems and Numerical Analysis}

 We now assess the performance of the Choi echo as a dynamical probe for the transition to quantum chaos.
 To this end, we analyze three paradigmatic one-dimensional spin-$1/2$ models that exemplify distinct mechanisms of integrability breaking—competing fields, quenched disorder, and local defects.
-This diversity provides a stringent test of whether the echo can meaningfully separate chaotic from non-chaotic dynamics using only local information.
+This diversity provides a stringent test of whether the echo can meaningfully separate chaotic from nonchaotic dynamics using information only from single-spin dynamics.

-\subsection{Spin Chain Hamiltonians}
+\subsection{Spin chain Hamiltonians}